JainVikas/ExploringTPOT/README.md

 2. [Portugese Bank Marketing](https://github.com/EpistasisLab/tpot/tree/master/tutorials/Portuguese%20Bank%20Marketing)

 There are many others available on the site repository.
 Do check out the [documentation](http://epistasislab.github.io/tpot/).
-The work is under active developement, look for `help wanted` lables in open issues on git.
+The work is under active development, look for `help wanted` labels in open issues if you would like to contribute.